ros-navigation/docs.nav2.org/docs/setup_guides/transformation/setup_transforms.md

 And that’s it for this short demo - we were able to successfully publish a transform from `base_link` to `base_laser` using the TF2 library.
 Note that we do not recommend using the above demo in publishing transforms for your actual robotics projects, it is just a quick demo to see TF2 in action.
 For a real robot system, we would create a URDF file which embeds this information and more about your robot for use of the robot_state_publisher rather than the static_transform_publisher.
 There are more suitable and practical ways to go about this which will be discussed in the [Setting Up The URDF](../urdf/setup_urdf.md#urdf-handson) tutorial.

-#### SEE ALSO
+!!! info "See also"

     If you would like to learn more about TF2 and how to create your own transform publishers, head onto the official [TF2 Documentation](https://wiki.ros.org/tf2/Tutorials)

 ## Transforms in Navigation2